dzava/vue-asyncsearch/readme.md

 * `store-config`: a [Configuraton](#configuration) object

 `as-input`:
-* `name`: (required) the query parameter this filter is corresponds to.
+* `name`: (required) the query parameter name this input value will be assigned to.
 Giving this prop a value of `first_name` then a query parameter with the value of the input will be appended to the query
-* `default-value`: The default value of the filter, this value is used when resetting the filters using the `as-clear` component
+* `default-value`: The default value of the parameter, this value is used when resetting the parameters using the `as-clear` component
-* `reset-filters`: An array of filter names to reset when this filter's value changes
+* `reset-params`: An array of param names to reset when this params's value changes

 `as-filter-by-selector`:
-* `name`: (required) same as `as-input` then a query parameter with the value of the input will be appended to the query
+* `name`: (required) same as `as-input`
 * `options`: an array of objects in the following format `{label: '', value: ''}`
-* `default-value`: The default value of the filter, this value is used when resetting the filters using the `as-clear` component.
+* `default-value`: The default value of the param, this value is used when resetting the parameters using the `as-clear` component.
 The value here should match the value key of one of the options
-* `reset-filters`: An array of filter names to reset when this filter's value changes
+* `reset-params`: An array of param names to reset when this param's value changes

 `as-refinement-list`:
 * `name`: (required) same as `as-input`, but the query parameter will be an array
 * `options`: an array of objects in the following format `{label: '', value: ''}`
-* `default-value`: The default value of the filter, this value is used when resetting the filters using the `as-clear` component.
-The value must be an array with each element being the value of one of the options that should be enabled
+* `default-value`: The default value of the param, this value is used when resetting the parameters using the `as-clear` component.
+The value must be an array with each element being the value of one of the options that should be enabled by default
-* `reset-filters`: An array of filter names to reset when this filter's value changes
+* `reset-params`: An array of param names to reset when this param's value changes

 `as-clear`:
-* `filters`: an array of filter names to reset when the button is clicked.
-If no value is provided then all filters will be reset
+* `params`: an array of parameter names to reset when the button is clicked.
+If no value is provided then all parameters will be reset

 ### Configuration